liby/liby/README.md

     <strong>
   </summary>

-> Now working for a Fintech company in front-end development.
+> Currently working for a Fintech company as a front-end developer.

 </details>